The aging process is a daunting and inevitable one.

 Despite this, 80% of adults are not engaging in enough physical activity to reach prescribed guidelines.
 In general, but especially for seniors, inactivity and a sedentary lifestyle are extremely dangerous.

 What are the dangers exactly?
 Increased risk of serious adverse health conditions such as blood pressure, heart disease, stroke, obesity, cholesterol issues, metabolic syndrome, diabetes, cancer, depression, and death from any cause.
 In 2008 there were 5.3 million deaths worldwide caused by a lack of physical activity out of the 57 million deaths worldwide.122

 Many people know weightlifting is hugely beneficial but think light walking or recreational activity is “good enough” for seniors.
 There is this misconception that older aged individuals should stay away from any strenuous activity that can build strength like weightlifting.
 Continuing on completely unaware of the benefits of strength training.

 Unfortunately, this couldn’t be further from the truth.

-Because of this I spent hours upon hours researching and reading over 200 scientifically backed, peer-reviewed studies, 126 of which were used specifically for this article.
-All in order to provide you with 78 benefits of weightlifting for older adults and elderly.
+Because of this, I spent hours upon hours researching and reading over 200 scientifically backed, peer-reviewed studies, 126 of which were used specifically for this article.
+All in order to provide you with 78 benefits of strength training for older adults and elderly.